open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 1. In *Tag version*, enter the version number in *vmajor.minor.patch* format, e.g. `v1.1.1`
 1. Enter a summary of changes, e.g. "Typo fixes", and click *Publish release*

-Instead of navigating the website, use this Rake task, which will use the extension's changelog as the release message:
+Alternately, run this Rake task, which will use the extension's changelog as the release message:

 ```shell
 bundle exec rake release:release_extensions REF=v1.1.1 REPOS=repo1,repo2